pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-member-add.md

 : The name of the team where the channel is located.
 Specify either `teamId` or `teamName`, but not both.

 `-c, --channelId [channelId]`
-: The private channel's ID.
+: The channel ID.
 Specify either `channelId` or `channelName`, but not both.

 `--channelName [channelName]`
-: The private channel's name.
+: The channel name.
 Specify either `channelId` or `channelName`, but not both.

 `--userId [userId]`
 : The user's ID or principal name.
 You can also pass a comma separated list of userIds.